-This post is a guide to things to do London during Christmas, including markets, ice skating rinks, beautiful lights, and holiday shows.
-If you are planning on visiting many attractions during the holidays, then consider a tourist discount pass, and be sure to check out our definitive guide for free things to do in London.
+This post is a guide to things to do London during Christmas, including markets, ice skating rinks, beautiful lights, and winter festivals and more, updated for 2019.

 - Oxford Street is probably the most famous of them all… and for good reason!

 - Regent’s Street is a spectacular array of lights and color that is guaranteed to put you in the holiday spirit!

 - Trafalgar Square boasts one of the most impressive Christmas trees you will find in the city.